daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     `http://spring.io/tools/sts`

-    For example, after downloading the Eclise install, run it and you'll get this screen:
+    For example, after downloading the Eclipse install, run it and you'll get this screen:

     ![image](./media/2016-10-19_10-44-11.png)